Ola Mustapha (SLT)

 Rachael is a SEND (Special Educational Needs) teaching assistant in Linden Class.
 She has a Msc in Occupational Therapy and has previously worked as a social and therapeutic horticulture practitioner.
 In her free time she enjoys spending time in nature and learning about permaculture.
 Rachael loves the holistic approach to education practiced at Lancaster Steiner School; particularly how the children’s innate creativity and curiosity is nurtured and each child is made to feel truly valued for their unique contribution to the school.

 Outdoor Learning Sessional Teacher

-I was born and brought up in Wales.
-I originally trained as a Mining Geologist and worked in Venezuela and Mexico for a gold mining company, before retraining as a primary school teacher.
-I qualified as a Level 3 Forest School Practitioner 4 years ago and now run my own Forest School Business called Swallows and Amazons Forest School.
-I am passionate about nurturing the connection of children with the world around them.
+Born and brought up in Wales, Jackie originally trained as a Mining Geologist and worked in Venezuela and Mexico for a gold mining company, before retraining as a primary school teacher.
+Qualifying as a Level 3 Forest School Practitioner 4 years ago, she now runs her own Forest School Business called Swallows and Amazons Forest School.
+Jackie is passionate about nurturing the connection of children with the world around them.
 Watching children, young people and adults build community within nature, in ways that suit each individual, is not just a joy to be part of but is what the wider society needs right now.
 This planet needs a tribe of children and adults who are deeply re-connected to nature, ourselves and each other: we are all nature!

 Sessional peripatetic music teacher – TBC